uditmishra03/kubelabs/Commands.md

-### Create a service redis-service to expose the redis application within the cluster on port 6379.
+### 1. Create a service redis-service to expose the redis application within the cluster on port 6379.

-kubectl expose pod redis --port=6379 --name redis-service --dry-run=client -o yaml
+** kubectl expose pod redis --port=6379 --name redis-service --dry-run=client -o yaml

+### 2. Create a deployment named webapp using the image kodekloud/webapp-color with 3 replicas.

+* kubectl create deploy webapp --image=kodekloud/webapp-color --replicas=3